Stanley-Wang910/trading-fours/README.md

 ## Data Sources

-This project uses altered and combined data from the following sources:
+The initial dataframe of ~200,000 songs was collected and altered from the following:

 - [Spotify Tracks Dataset](https://www.kaggle.com/datasets/maharshipandya/-spotify-tracks-dataset)
 - [Ultimate Spotify Tracks DB](https://www.kaggle.com/datasets/zaheenhamidani/ultimate-spotify-tracks-db)

+However, the dataframe is continually updated by playlists and tracks that users enter!